 YACVic promotes the safety, wellbeing and inclusion of all children and young people, including those with a disability, those who are Aboriginal or those from refugee or migrant backgrounds.
 We take child protection very seriously.
 All employees are subject to screening and assessment against child safety standards, including rigorous background, identity and reference checks.
 The successful applicant will require a current Working with Children Check and Police Check (costs reimbursed) and must agree to adhere to our child safe policy and code of conduct.

-a separate document detailing your response to each selection criteria, as stated in the position description.
+- a separate document detailing your response to each Key Selection Criteria.

 Subscribe to our